janis-commerce/cache-manager/README.md

-# Cache Manager
+# cache-manager

 [![Build Status](https://travis-ci.org/janis-commerce/cache-manager.svg?branch=JCN-52-memory-manager)](https://travis-ci.org/janis-commerce/cache-manager)
 [![Coverage Status](https://coveralls.io/repos/github/janis-commerce/cache-manager/badge.svg?branch=JCN-52-memory-manager)](https://coveralls.io/github/janis-commerce/cache-manager?branch=JCN-52-memory-manager)

-The cache-manager is a module for the management of cache, where data is stored in each cache strategy and retrieved first from the one with the highest priority.
+The cache-manager is a module for the management of cache, where data is stored in each cache strategy and retrieved first from the one with the highest priority. it is possible to use memory or redis individually if required

 ## Installation